-As a representative of COCOA, we ask that you conduct yourself in the best interest of the agency and those we serve.
+As a representative of the Council on Aging of Central Oregon, we ask that you conduct yourself in the best interest of the agency and those we serve.
 Each volunteer will be assigned a staff supervisor.
 The supervisor and the Program Coordinator will establish schedules, provide job-specific training, and give on-going support.
 Follow the volunteer policies at all times that were part of your orientation.

 Volunteer records provide a way to document the volunteer’s work history, training, and application forms.
 The Program Coordinator will also keep track of volunteer hours so that hours can be easily recorded on a monthly basis.

 The Council on Aging has a confidentiality statement that we ask you to sign.
 Information about a participant served by this agency is private and to be kept confidential.
 We must always guard against discussing their issues with anyone other than those necessary to provide the services.
 This is to protect the privacy of the participant, as well as to maintain the integrity of our program.